On the Convergence of Continuous Constrained Optimization for Structure Learning: Abstract

 \section{Abstract}

-Structure learning of directed acyclic graphs (DAGs) is a fundamental problem in many scientific endeavors.
-A new line of work, based on NOTEARS \citep{Zheng2018notears}, reformulates the structure learning problem as a continuous optimization one by leveraging an algebraic characterization of DAG constraint.
-The constrained problem is typically solved using the augmented Lagrangian method (ALM) which is often preferred to the quadratic penalty method (QPM) by virtue of its convergence result that does not require the penalty coefficient to go to infinity, hence avoiding ill-conditioning.
-In this work, we review the standard convergence result of the ALM and show that the required conditions are not satisfied in the recent continuous constrained formulation for learning DAGs.
-We demonstrate empirically that its behavior is akin to that of the QPM which is prone to ill-conditioning, thus motivating the use of second-order method in this setting.
-We also establish the convergence guarantee of QPM to a DAG solution, under mild conditions, based on a property of the DAG constraint term.
+Recently, structure learning of directed acyclic graphs (DAGs) has been formulated as a continuous optimization problem by leveraging an algebraic characterization of acyclicity.
+The constrained problem is solved using the augmented Lagrangian method (ALM) which is often preferred to the quadratic penalty method (QPM) by virtue of its standard convergence result that does not require the penalty coefficient to go to infinity, hence avoiding ill-conditioning.
+However, the convergence properties of these methods for structure learning, including whether they are guaranteed to return a DAG solution, remain unclear, which might limit their practical applications.
+In this work, we examine the convergence of ALM and QPM for structure learning in the linear, nonlinear, and confounded cases.
+We show that the standard convergence result of ALM does not hold in these settings, and demonstrate empirically that its behavior is akin to that of the QPM which is prone to ill-conditioning.
+We further establish the convergence guarantee of QPM to a DAG solution, under mild conditions.
+Lastly, we connect our theoretical results with existing approaches to help resolve the convergence issue, and verify our findings in light of an empirical comparison of them.